astral-sh/ruff/docs/installation.md

 apk add ruff
 ```

-For **openSUSE Tumbleweed** users, Ruff is also available in distribution repository:
+For **openSUSE Tumbleweed** users, Ruff is also available in the distribution repository:

 ```shell
 sudo zypper install python3-ruff